Skip to Content

 Instead, head to the more placid bay of Carrizalillo, which is populated by surf schools looking to give beginners their first lesson.

-In town, expect restaurants offering global cuisine and plenty of bars to enjoy an ice-cold mezcal.
+In town, discover restaurants offering global cuisine and plenty of bars to enjoy an ice-cold mezcal.

-There are also plenty of shops.
+There are also lots of shops.
 Maybe try your hand at bargaining for a gift or keepsake?

 Puerto Escondido is definitely busier than other hangouts on the Oaxacan coastline.
 But the number of tourists is far fewer than the likes of those in Cancun and Tulum.